 Now don’t misunderstand me.
 I am no blind defender of 3rd party recruiters.
-I criticise our industry regularly and loudly, and I am appalled by the incompetence of many on the agency side.
-What is more, it’s also true that many of these internal folk are at the whim of ‘higher–ups,’ who move the goalposts frequently, but I have no doubt whatsoever that some on the client side are revelling in their petty ‘power’, and derive ghoulish satisfaction at seeing those ‘smug recruiters’ suffer.
+I criticize our industry regularly and loudly, and I am appalled by the incompetence of many on the agency side.
+What is more, it’s also true that many of these internal folk are at the whim of ‘higher–ups,’ who move the goalposts frequently, but I have no doubt whatsoever that some on the client side are reveling in their petty ‘power’, and derive ghoulish satisfaction at seeing those ‘smug recruiters’ suffer.
 I get told this in Australia and New Zealand.
 I got told it in South Africa earlier this year, and I was told this same thing by a group of UK recruiters in London.
 It’s universal.
 Inexplicably, the worst amongst those seem to be ex-agency recruiters, now preening on the client side.
 But that is another blog.

-But, in fact all that is a sideshow to the main game.
+But, in fact, all that is a sideshow to the main game.

 Corporates, who jerk recruiters around, appear to be oblivious to the reality of who they are hurting and the actual damage they are doing.

 The people who are really suffering are candidates, and the real damage being done is to their own brands and reputations.